March 5, 2021 - May 8, 2021

 Jurors: Tanvi Asher, Kelly Cheatle, Alexa Guzmán

-We received a wide range of submissions including works that have been inspired by life in the last year, from topics like the pandemic, racial injustice, national and local politics, climate crisis; AND responses of healing, activism, empathy, innovation, community building, and hopefulness for the future.
+We received a wide range of submissions including works that were inspired by life in the last year, and addressed topics like the pandemic, racial injustice, national and local politics, climate crisis; AND responses of healing, activism, empathy, innovation, community building, and hopefulness for the future.